Shine-Bright-Meow/meowCarrier/README.md

 This guide is still a work in progress.
 It is a copy-pasta from my other repository and I am working my way through everything.

 # meowCarrier
-PCB, Case, and Accessories as Ddo-it-yourself solution for SlimeVR Full Body Trackers.
+PCB, Case, and Accessories as do-it-yourself solution for SlimeVR Full Body Trackers.
 Ordering and Assembly instructions can be found in the README file.

 <div align="center" valight="center"><img src="Resources/Images/PCB/meowCarrier_PCB.png"></div>